Content Moderation & RLHF Services for Safer AI

 Assessment of diversity and thematic coverage

-Regulatory compliance (AI Act, RGPD...) — Verification that the dataset complies with transparency and ethical obligations
+Regulatory compliance (EU AI Act, GDPR, ...) — Verification that the dataset complies with transparency and ethical obligations

-Algorithmic bias prevention — Identification of sources of injustice or unbalanced representations in the data
+Algorithmic bias prevention — Identification of sources of unfairness or unbalanced representations in the data

 Assessing the robustness of the data — Analyze whether the dataset covers critical or sensitive cases